Arabic Language and Culture Programs for Schools

 Arabic Teacher Councils

-To support communities of practice and to make teachers feel less isolated (most schools and even areas have just one Arabic teacher), QFI helped to start and sustain Arabic Teacher Councils.
-We invite proposals from individuals and institutions in the U.K. to establish and run councils to meet, network, share resources, and ideas, and reach out to the wider community as advocates for the Arabic language and Arab culture.
+To support communities of practice and to make teachers feel less isolated (most schools and even areas have just one Arabic teacher), QFI provides funding for Arabic Teacher Councils in the regions where we work.
+We currently support the North West Teachers Council, hosted by Bolton Muslim Girls School, and the West Yorkshire Teachers Council, hosted by Leeds University.
+We invite proposals from individuals and institutions in other regions in the UK to establish and run councils to meet, network, share resources, and ideas, and reach out to the wider community as advocates for the Arabic language and Arab culture.

-Interested in establishing an Arabic Teacher Council in the U.K.?
-View the 2020-2021 requirements below:
+Interested in establishing an Arabic Teacher Council in the UK?
+View the requirements below:

 Teacher Professional Development Grants and Goldsmiths Bursary